Trading with Fibonacci Mathematics

-Fibonacci mathematics can help traders to reveal the hidden proportionality of market behavior.
-Fibonacci extension analysis studies the extends of prime trends and countertrends in order to identify key reversal zones, or else levels where a trending market may lose momentum and reverse.
+Fibonacci mathematics can help traders uncover the hidden proportionality in market behavior.
+Fibonacci extension analysis examines the extent of primary trends and countertrends to identify key reversal zones—levels where a trending market may lose momentum and reverse. » Fibonacci Sequence and Phi

-• Every number is 0.618 of the number to the right of it
+✅ Every number is approximately 0.618 of the number that follows it.

 Key Ratios for Financial Trading